LeafmanZ/Financial-VBA/README.md

 RW - Simulates random walk (Pretty pointless)

 Option Pricing Monte Carlo - Uses Monte Carlo approach to calculate option price.
 Can factor in continuous dividends.
+Generates random walks for stock prices and calculate average option prices.
+Returns a 95% confidence interval of prices also.

+Option Pricing Heston Model - Uses the Heston Model which generates random walks for volatility to update stock prices and calculate average option prices.
+Returns the price and 95% confidence interval of simulated european, up-and-out, and down-and-out options.